UltraMessaging/um_perf/README.md

 Choose two CPU numbers on the same NUMA node for your time-critical CPUs.
 Choose another CPU in the same NUMA node for your non-time-critical CPU.

+However, be aware that different CPUs will show different performances for network-intensive workloads.
+It is best to try different CPUs on a host to determine the fastest CPU for a given component (publisher, subscriber, Store).

 ### Build Test Tools